davidzyx/ca-wildfire-risk/docs/source/County_based_prediction.rst

 Dashboard elements and the functions used
 =========================================
 Now, a lot of things are happening over here.
+There are 3 dashboard elements - 1.
+Dataframe of all the selected county's and the predicted number of fires in each of them.
+2. A visual location of the county's and a bar chart indicating relative severity.
+3. A bar chart indicating past trends within specified year range for the chosen month.
 Let us look at them one by one.

 1. Data frame with County and number of predicted fires data
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++